JoeVirtual/KonFoo/docs/concept.rst

-The built-in deserialize hook ``deserialize(buffer=bytes(), index=Index(), **option)`` available for all `container`_ and `field`_ classes allows you to adapt even expand or declare the representation during the de-serialization on the fly.
+The built-in deserialize hook ``deserialize(buffer=bytes(), index=Index(), **option)`` available for all `container`_ and `field`_ classes allows you to adapt even expand or declare the representation during the de-serialization process on the fly.

 The built-in **deserializer** provided by the :ref:`pointer <pointer>` class (called through the :meth:`Pointer.read_from` method) is able to follow even